Spanish Words You Can’t Translate to English

 Another word to describe “time” that exists in Spanish but not English is quincena.
 It’s similar to a “fortnight” in English, but instead of 14 days, a quincena is 15 days.
 It’s common to see this word when renting a vacation property, discussing how often you get paid (semi-weekly), or just describing when something happened.

 Example: Viajamos a España en la segunda quincena de agosto.

 Rough Translation: We traveled to Spain in the second half of August.

 In Spanish, there are two main ways to say “you” – tú and usted.
-Usted is sometimes used when you want to address someone formally or show respect and tú is what you use with friends and family.
-Culturally, using tú is very common in Spain, but a lot of countries in Latin America use usted, even in informal situations.
+Usted is sometimes used when you want to address someone formally or show respect, and tú is what you use with friends and family.
+Culturally, using tú is very common in Spain, but many countries in Latin America use usted, even in informal situations.

-In Spanish, there’s a verb that means “to address someone as tú”, and that’s tutear.
+In Spanish, there’s a verb, tutear, which means “to address someone as tú.”
 It can have a negative connotation (“Don’t tutear your teachers!”) or a more neutral connotation (“We’re friends now, so we tutear each other”).

 Example: Mi vecino y yo nos tuteamos.